 With laptop computers, the screen size goes a long way towards determining the overall size of the laptop, so your choice of screen size depends on how you plan to use your laptop.
 You can always connect it to a bigger monitor when you’re not out and about.

-Look for: 21 inches for a desktop computer
+Look for: 21 inches for a desktop computer and 13 inches for a laptop

 The graphics adaptor controls what is displayed on your computer monitor.
 Many computers come with an integrated graphics adaptor, which is fine in most cases.